 Southeastern became a member of the Oklahoma State System of Higher Education in 1941.
 In 1954, upon authorization of the Oklahoma State Regents for Higher Education, Southeastern added a fifth-year graduate program leading to the Master of Teaching degree.
 The first Master of Teaching degrees were awarded to a class of 65 at the summer convocation of 1955.
 In 1969, the name of the graduate degree was changed to Master of Education.
 On May 27, 1968, the Oklahoma State Regents for Higher Education designated Southeastern State College as an Area Community College.
 Retaining previous functions, the college moved to provide greater post-secondary educational opportunities by expanding curriculum to include new programs in such areas as business, technology, aviation, and conservation.
 On August 15, 1974, by act of the Oklahoma State Legislature, the name of Southeastern State College was changed to Southeastern Oklahoma State University.
-A more complete history of Southeastern's early years may be found in A History of Southeastern Oklahoma.
+A more complete history of Southeastern's early years may be found in A History of Southeastern Oklahoma State University Since 1903 by L.D.
+Norris (1986.
+Mesa Publishing Company, Durant, Oklahoma.
 439 p.)